Globalshift Limited - copyright © 2009 to 2019; All rights reserved.

 Forests cover much of southern Ghana with grasslands to the north.
 Lake Volta in the central east is the world's largest artificial lake

 Offshore production began in Ghana from the Saltpond field in 1978.
 The field was abandoned in 1985 and rejuvenated in 2002.
 Although other small shallow water oil fields may be developed no substantial new oil from shallow waters is forecast.

 The discovery of deep water oil in 2007, which led to the Jubilee field coming onstream in 2010, has rapidly increased output from Ghana.
 Many nearby fields in development will sustain growth.
 The TEN group of fields came onstream in 2016.

-Associated gas resources from the Jubilee field also come onstream in 2015 providing Ghana with substantial new supplies.
-Marketed gas production and consumption started in 2003 and, with deep water gas, is now unlikely to need further gas out of the West African Gas pipeline after 2017.
+Associated gas resources from the Jubilee field also came onstream in 2015 providing Ghana with substantial new supplies.
+Marketed gas production and consumption started in 2003 and, with deep water gas, the country is now unlikely to need further gas out of the West African Gas pipeline.

 Ghana has no onshore production and none is forecast by Globalshift.

 Excel files - low-cost histories and forecasts of production and wells in any category for all countries and regions

 Gas prod (bcm/yr)

 Gas cons (bcm/yr)